Lee8955/Character-Mark-Evalation/README.md

 # Character-Mark-Evalation
-This is my second mark evalation i created it using textview, butgton and plaintext
+This is my character mark evalation
+Wgere I am using